 Frequently asked questions

 • Your homeowners insurance may cover AC unit leaks that cause water damage.
 Typically, homeowners insurance will not cover the cause of the leak but will pay for the damage the leak causes.
-For example, if a pipe bursts and causes water damage, the damage is often covered but the pipe replacement will not be covered.
+For example, if a pipe bursts and causes water damage, the damage is often covered, but the pipe replacement will not be covered.

 • Some home insurance companies offer endorsements for additional home appliance coverage.
 Also called equipment breakdown coverage, these endorsements may extend coverage for your AC system to cover mechanical or electrical breakdown.
-Alternatively, you could consider a home warranty policy.
+Alternatively, you could consider a home warranty.
 Speaking with a licensed insurance agent may help you decide what the best course of action is for adding coverage for your AC system.